Clinical

 What to do next for the pre-myope

-By identifying pre-myopes as part of your routine clinical paediatric care, you will better integrate myopia control into your practice.
-Children can progress quickly, especially if you have already identified them as high risk, so ensuring that they are reviewed in at least six-monthly intervals important.
+By identifying pre-myopes as part of your routine clinical paediatric care, you will better integrate myopia management into your practice.
+Children can progress quickly, especially if you have already identified them as high risk, so ensuring that they are reviewed in at least six-monthly intervals is important.

 Meet the Authors: